mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 In Buddhism, if the whip touches the hair, strictly speaking you cannot just touch the hair, ignoring the skin, muscle and bones.
 Touching a hair means exactly touching the skin, muscle and bones.
 Without the bones, without the muscles and skin, how can you know the whip touches the hair?
 So to touch the hair means completely to touch the whole body.

 In other words, broadly speaking: in Buddhism, when you do gassho, this gassho touches you and others and all sentient beings.
 This is exactly the truth; but you don’t know, you don’t believe this.
-That’s why Buddha and Dogen Zenji explain the four kinds of horses.
+That’s why Buddha and Dōgen Zenji explain the four kinds of horses.
 Which of the four are best?
 Do you think the horse who runs the moment he sees the shadow of the whip, that is the best?
 No, I don’t think so.
 The four kinds of horses are exactly living in the realm of no discrimination, because touching the hair is exactly touching the skin, muscle and bones, whole body.
 And then, at that time, you can run.

 For instance, playing piano.
 I always tell you, you cannot play the piano with just two hands: you have to play the piano with two hands, two feet, two eyes, nose, whole body, composers, and also your past life, and the composer’s life, the composer’s feelings, the composer’s heart; [all the organs], heart, and feelings.
 And then you can really play.
 So what do you mean, touch the piano?
 Touching the piano is not touching the keys, not touching the [human]: to touch the piano is to touch all sentient beings!
 And then at that time, this is called *to touch the keys*.
 That is the Buddhistic understanding.

 So your presence is not only your presence but simultaneously the presence of the whole world: trees, birds, and this Zen Center.
 At that time, you can really take entire responsibility for your life, with gratitude.
 That is *great*.
-So [...] that’s why zazen is [not just] for deepening your life, that’s why Dogen’s faith is to do zazen for all sentient beings.
+So [...] that’s why zazen is [not just] for deepening your life, that’s why Dōgen’s faith is to do zazen for all sentient beings.
 That is great compassion.
 Because to touch you is to touch all sentient beings.

 If so, it’s not necessary for the rider who controls the horse to understand the four kinds of horses.
 Just let go of any kind of horses, without controlling, without getting the whip... [at least not at] first, not yet.